ISO – Beginner Photography

 Grain or Digital Noise Examples

 Here is an example of grain in a picture.
 On the left.
 The stuff on the right is what you will need to edit your photos, and we highly recommend everything we advertise in our magazine.
-Back to learning; the darker parts of images is where you will see more digital noise or grain.
-Grain is very common in night photography.
-Let’s talk about ISO and night shots.
+Back to learning, the darker parts of images are where you will see more digital noise or grain.
+Grain is prevalent in night photography.
+Let’s talk about night shots.